nithishakumar/Pattern-After-Effects-Plugin/README.md

 2. Follow this tutorial to link your project to the cairo graphics library: https://www.youtube.com/watch?v=oAVWwBA2K0U

    Everything you need is in the cairo folder of this repository.
-3. Copy the cairo.dll file from this repository to the Support files folder of where Adobe After Effects is installed in your computer
+3. Copy the cairo.dll file from the cairo folder of this repository to the "Support files" folder of where Adobe After Effects is installed in your computer
    (C:\Program Files\Adobe\Adobe After Effects 2021\Support Files).
 4. Install OpenCV 3.4.15 from this link: https://opencv.org/releases/.
 Extract it to a folder you prefer.
 I recommend your D drive.